kasrafouladi/Elmosyar-back/README.md

 ### License & Attribution

-Elmosyar-back is developed for educational and community purposes at IUST.
+elmosyar_back is developed for educational and community purposes at IUST.
 The platform respects user privacy and data security standards.

 ---